jassus213/EntityMapper/README.md

     Name = user.Name
 });
 ```
 In this code snippet, we define a mapping from the User class to the UserDto class.
 The unique aspect is that this mapping is treated as disposable.
-Once the mapping has been used (typically after the first request), AutoMapper automatically disposes of it, freeing up any resources associated with it.
+Once the mapping has been used (typically after the first request), EntityMapper automatically disposes of it, freeing up any resources associated with it.
 ## Asynchronous Configuration
-AutoMapper provides the capability to define asynchronous mapping functions, allowing you to perform asynchronous operations during the mapping process.
+EntityMapper provides the capability to define asynchronous mapping functions, allowing you to perform asynchronous operations during the mapping process.
 This is achieved by using asynchronous delegates (lambda expressions) in the `AddAsyncMapperConfiguration` method.
 Let's look at an example of using asynchronous configuration:
 ```c#
 entityMapper.AddAsyncMapperConfiguration<User, UserDto>(async (user) =>
 {